BhuvanaJothivel/lab-javascript-higher-order-functions/README.md

 Open the `SpecRunner.html` file on your browser and start coding to pass the test.
 Remember to focus on one test at a time and read carefully the instructions to understand what should be done.

+You can write your code in `app.js` which is placed inside the folder of `src` to make all test cases to be passed.

 ### Function #1: Array Slice

 The `slice()` method returns the selected elements in an array, as a new array object.
 This method starts slicing the array by given start argument and ends at given second argument's before value.